No. 5: Finding work in tech

 Failure

-The other day someone asked me what scares me.
-I'm most scared of not being able to provide for my daughter or of her getting very sick.
-Failure doesn’t seem to scare me anymore.
+Someone recently asked me what I’m most afraid of.
+I’m most scared of not being able to provide for my daughter.
+Or something happening to her.

 Connection

-UX used to be a lot like designing bespoke wedding stationery.
+UX used to be a lot like designing wedding stationery.

 Miami Vibes